 Servicing rights are evaluated for impairment based upon the fair value of the rights as compared to carrying amount.
-Impairment is recognized through a valuation allowance for an individual grouping, to the extent that fair value is less than the carrying amount.
-If we later determine that all or a portion of the impairment no longer exists for a particular grouping, a reduction of the allowance may be recorded as an increase to income.
+Impairment is recognized through a charge to income to establish a valuation allowance for an individual grouping, to the extent that fair value is less than the carrying amount.
+If we later determine that all or a portion of the impairment no longer exists for a particular grouping, then a reduction of the valuation allowance may be recorded as an increase to income.